Recent Searches

 Council on Faculty Research

-Summer Research and Creative Activity Award Applications are due by noon, February 6, 2025.
+2026 Summer CFR Research and Creative Activity Award Applications are due by noon, Wednesday, February 4, 2026.

-Proposals should be submitted via the Online CFR Application Site by noon on the due date.
+Proposals can be e-mailed as an attachment to eiugrants@eiu.edu or can be hand-delivered to the Office of Research and Sponsored Programs, 1102 Blair Hall by noon on the published due date.
 Late proposals will not be reviewed.

-This internal grant competition funds projects for research and creative activity.
-CFR’s goal is to fund the best quality research and creative activity at EIU regardless of discipline.
+This internal grant competition funds quality projects for research and creative activity at EIU regardless of discipline.
+See the Fall CFR Guidelines and Application webpage for more details.

 Amount: Up to $5,000 per grant